 Not like previously created financial instruments, Bitcoin created hope and opportunity for those of everyday Joes.
 However, there are just as many Bitcoin Scams in the cryptocurrency world.
-Dragons Den Bitcoin scam initially popped out during Q1 of 2018, however nowadays there are rumors that a group of so called seasoned traders are pitching novice traders a system that has been invested in by Dragons Den investors.
+Dragons Den Bitcoin scam initially popped out during Q1 of 2018, however, nowadays there are rumors that a group of so-called seasoned traders is pitching novice traders a system that has been invested in by Dragons Den investors.

 What is Dragons Den Bitcoin Scam?